 Spider Hero Hat - Toddler Size

-- Size I or 5.0 MM Crochet Hook
+- The size I or 5.0 MM Crochet Hook

 - 1 Ball of Red Heart With Love or Bernat Super Saver for Red, Black and Blue